 Emma decided on a vintage dress for her big day while Shane and his groomsmen kept it traditional.
 "My dress was a vintage full-sleeve lace dress in an A-line style.
 It had a beaded back and a small ivory veil," smiles Emma.
 "The groom wore and ivory cravat and dark grey suit while the ushers and ring bearer wore the same with a navy cravat.
 The seven bridesmaids fitted our colour scheme with navy dresses while the two flower girls looked beautiful in ivory."

-Emma and Shane picked a wonderful, warming wedding breakfast menu from Galloping Gourmet, which was thoroughly enjoyed by all their guests.
+Emma and Shane picked a wonderful, warming wedding breakfast menu from the in-house caterers, which was thoroughly enjoyed by all their guests.
 "For starters we had the famous smoked bacon scotch egg with pancetta, followed by fillet of beef with dauphinoise potatoes and vegetables," Shane reminisces.
 "For dessert, we had a fruit crumble with vanilla bean custard."

 A first dance with a twist

 The first dance is always an important part of a wedding and Emma wanted to do things a little differently to celebrate with her father too.
 "I had a dad and daughter dance first which was to ‘I loved her first' by Heartless," explains Emma.
 "My first dance with Shane was to ‘The One' by Kodaline.

 The newlyweds had a wonderful wedding day full of happiness and a touch of humour too.
 "I have absolutely no regrets at all with my wedding and I honestly don't think I would have done it any other way," smiles Emma.
 "Even when our beautiful ring bearer decided to ditch the rings and leg it down the aisle.
 It was very comical and cute and set the humour of the day."